-IMPORTANT SAFETY INFORMATION FOR MENACTRA VACCINE
+IMPORTANT SAFETY INFORMATION

-The most common local and systemic adverse reactions to Menactra vaccine include pain, redness, and swelling at the injection site and appetite loss (all age groups); induration at the injection site and diarrhea (all age groups except infants); irritability and drowsiness (infants and children); abnormal crying, vomiting, and fever (infants); headache, fatigue, malaise, and arthralgia (adolescents and adults).
+The most common local and systemic adverse reactions to Menactra include pain, redness, and swelling at the injection site and appetite loss (all age groups); induration at the injection site and diarrhea (all age groups except infants); irritability and drowsiness (infants and children); abnormal crying, vomiting, and fever (infants); headache, fatigue, malaise, and arthralgia (adolescents and adults).
 Other adverse reactions may occur.
-Vaccination with Menactra vaccine may not protect all individuals.
+Vaccination with Menactra may not protect all individuals.

-Before administering Menactra vaccine, please see accompanying full Prescribing Information.
+Before administration, please see the full Prescribing Information for Menactra.

 Click here to learn more about Sanofi's commitment to fighting counterfeit drugs.

 - ACIP = Advisory Committee on Immunization Practices.